electronick/enum_column/README.txt

   This gem is an extension to ActiveRecord which enables native support of enumerations in the database schema using the ENUM type in MySQL.
   Currently only MySQL is implemented.
-  Tested with Rails 3.
-For Rails 2 the enum-column plugin serves the same functionality but is vulnerable to DOS attacks with typical use.
+  Tested with Rails 3, for Rails 2 you should better use enum-column plugin (http://rubyforge.org/projects/enum-column/) Works with Scaffolding.
-  Works with Scaffolding.

   Supported adapters: